Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Introduction

 The strategy above can be appropriately modified to work in the world of admissible formal schemes and strongly noetherian adic spaces.
 In both situations, the main new input is a corresponding version of the Artin-Tate Lemma (see Lemma~\ref{lemma:formal-Artin-Tate} and Lemma~\ref{lemma:adic-Artin-Tate}).
 However, there are issues that are not seen in the scheme case.
 We explain a few of the main new technical difficulties that arise while proving the result in the world of adic spaces.

-The underlying topological space of an affinoid space $\Spa(A, A^+)$ is harder to express in terms of the pair $(A, A^+)$.
+Compared to the affine (formal) schemes, the underlying topological space of an affinoid space $\Spa(A, A^+)$ is harder to express in terms of the pair $(A, A^+)$.
 It is a set of all {\it valuations} on $A$ with corresponding continuity and integrality conditions.
 In particular, even if one works with rigid spaces over a non-archimedean field $K$, one has to take into account points of higher rank that do not have any immediate geometric meaning.
 Hence, it takes extra care to identify $\Spa(A^G, A^{+, G})$ with $\Spa(A, A^+)/G$ even on the level of {\it underlying topological spaces}.

 Furthermore, the notion of a topologically finite type (resp. finite) morphism of Tate-Huber pairs is more subtle than its counterpart in the algebraic setup for two different reasons.
 Firstly, it has a topological aspect that takes some care to work with.
 Secondly, the notion involves conditions on {\it both} $A$ and $A^+$ (see Definition~\ref{defn:huber-topologically-finite-type} and Definition~\ref{defn:Huber-finite}).
 Usually, $A^+$ is non-noetherian, so it requires some extra work to check the relevant condition on it.